geoffreylitt/automerge-slate-playground/README.md

-# Automerge Markdown Comments Demo
+# Automerge Slate Playground

 ![](./automerge-comments.gif)

-A demo integration of [Automerge](https://github.com/automerge/automerge) with [Slate](https://www.slatejs.org/examples)
+A toy demo integration of [Automerge](https://github.com/automerge/automerge) with [Slate](https://www.slatejs.org/examples)

-So far, has basic support for Markdown with formatting preview, adapted from the [Slate Markdown example code](https://www.slatejs.org/examples/markdown-preview).

-Supports inline comments, using the new [Automerge cursors](https://github.com/automerge/automerge/pull/313) to attach comments to text spans.

-Maybe will grow to include other features like rich text?
+This builds on the new Automerge Cursors functionality to support adding annotations to text.
+Currently includes two demos:

+- A markdown doc, with inline comments
+- A minimal rich text doc with bold/italic formatting

+A next demo to add might be broader rich text support for things like lists, blockquotes, images, etc.

 # Run locally